pravega/pravega/documentation/src/docs/wire-protocol.md

 After receiving the "Append Setup" reply, it performs the following:
 - Send a `AppendBlock` request.
-- Send as many messages that can fit in the block.
+- Send as many Events that can fit in the block.
 - Send an `AppendBlockEnd` request.

 While this is happening, the server will be periodically sending it `DataAppended` replies acking messages.
 Note that there can be multiple "Appends Setup" for a given TCP connection.
 This allows a client to share a connection when producing to multiple Segments.